Mowah-Chibuike/alx-low_level_programming/0x18-dynamic_libraries/README.md

 - Mandatory
 	- libdynamic.so: Create the dynamic library libdynamic.so
 	- 1-create_dynamic_lib.sh: script that creates a dynamic library called liball.so from all the .c files that are in the current directory.

+- Advanced
+	- 100-operations.so: a dynamic library that contains C functions that can be called from Python.